Techno Drive: Development and release

-Techno Drive is the second game in Namco's Almighty Human Project series, which also include the skeeball-esque Gyontai (1996) and action game Photo Battle (2003).
+Techno Drive is the second game in Namco's Almighty Human Project series, which also include the skeeball-esque Gynotai (1996) and action game Photo Battle (2003).
 It was designed by a small team of employees led by Minoru Sashida, a designer that was known for his work on redemption games and mechanical prize-winning machines; Sashida used the knowledge he gained from these while developing Techno Drive.
 Sashida worked primarily on the game's graphical interface, which features bold, fluorescent color choices and flat-shaded polygons.
 Techno Drive was designed to be vastly different and distinct from Namco's previous racing game offerings, such as Ridge Racer (1993), and appealing towards a wide player demographic.
-The upbeat electronic soundtrack was composed by Koji Nakagawa, who later went on to compose the music for Ace Combat 3: Electrosphere (1999).
+The upbeat soundtrack, which has been described as techno and electronica, was composed by Koji Nakagawa, who later went on to compose similar electronic music for Ace Combat 3: Electrosphere (1999).

 Techno Drive was demonstrated at the 1998 Amusement Operator's Union (AOU) tradeshow at the Makuhari Messe convention center in Tokyo, alongside games such as Ehrgeiz, Time Crisis II, and Panic Park.
 Its original concept attracted attention from publications.
 The game was published on July 1, 1998 in Japan.